Alcohol and Drug Policy

 Paraphernalia includes those items made expressly for the purpose of supporting the use or distribution of illegal drugs or items made for another purpose, but used for the distribution or use of drugs.
 Items with the purpose or effect of facilitating the abuse of alcohol are considered in this category.
 Items considered to be paraphernalia may be confiscated and become property of the College, including paraphernalia identified as having been used in a drinking game, including tables.

-Violations of these policies or the Community Standards of Behavior that inform them will result in disciplinary action.
-Penalties will reflect both the degree and number of offenses and may include written warnings submitted to the student file, restitution to community, fines, social probation, mandatory alcohol and drug evaluation, mandatory attendance in educational programs, loss of housing privileges, loss of scholarship, mandatory medical leave, suspension and expulsion.
+Violations of these policies will result in disciplinary action.
+Penalties will reflect both the degree and number of offenses and may include written warnings submitted to the student file, restitution to community, fines, social probation, mandatory alcohol and drug evaluation, mandatory attendance in educational programs, loss of housing privileges, loss of scholarship, disciplinary leave, suspension and expulsion.
 Those whose drinking or illegal drug use repeatedly leads to problem behavior will be dealt with more severely because of the predictable relationship between the use and the behavior that follows.